-I just finished delivering my 2019 State of the City Address to an overflow audience at City Hall.
 My remarks highlighted our community’s significant and exciting progress on a range of economic, environmental, and social priorities, while also acknowledging persistent challenges that require our continued attention and focus.
 The State of our City is the strongest it has been in my lifetime, but it can be stronger still.
 Please read the whole speech by downloading the text as a PDF or by copying this address into your browser:

 Please join me for the annual State of the City Address on Wednesday, March 20th at City Hall.
 The evening begins with a networking reception at 6:00pm, followed by the speech at 7:30pm.
 The event is free and open to the public.
 There’s more in this flyer.
 Hope to see you there!

 Please watch my half-hour interview with Tamar Tait of the League of Women Voters.
 We talked about New Rochelle’s history, our downtown plans, infrastructure investments, the public school system, the new State Senate majority, and much more.
 A good conversation about our community’s past, present, and future.
 If you find the conversation informative, please also share the link with friends.